GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 <button id="signing">Sign-in</button>
 ```

 Now we need to make this button do something.
-Luckily Angular lets us do some cool stuff here, all we need to do is add items to the model that contains todos.
+Luckily Angular lets us do some cool stuff here.
+All we need to do is add items to the model that contains the todos.

 ```js
 var onSuccess = function(data) { };